Kawasaki Frontale: Domestic domination under Toru Oniki (2017–2024)

 Following the elimination at the J.League Cup, only the J1 League title was then available for Frontale to chase.
 Oscillating placements throughout the campaign, the club still managed to finish five separate matchweeks at the top of the league in the first half of the season.
 In the second half of the season, though, never again did Frontale get past the second place.
 Serving as a minor consolation for their season, the club held to a hardly fought title chase alongside Sanfrecce Hiroshima (until the closing matchweeks).
 In December, at the 38th round, the last round of the season, Frontale were narrow two points away from first-placed Yokohama F. Marinos.
 A 13-goal difference was also in Frontale's way, meaning that in the more realistic scenario, Frontale needed to win their match and expect Marinos to lose theirs.
 Playing the round against FC Tokyo, Frontale were early threatened with a red card, as Jung Sung-ryong was sent off a few minutes after Frontale's first goal.
 Despite playing the rest of the match with 10 players, Frontale still managed to win past FC Tokyo by 3–2.
 Playing against Vissel Kobe, Marinos won the match by 3–1, and then were handed the J1 League title.
 On the plus side, finishing as the league's runners-up led the club to qualify for the 2023–24 AFC Champions League, entering the competition in the group stage.

 On 9 December 2023, Frontale won the 2023 Emperor's Cup title, beating Kashiwa Reysol 8–7 in the penalty shootout after the match ended 0–0.
 This second national cup victory resulting their qualification for the 2024–25 AFC Champions League Elite, entering directly from the league stage.

 On 17 February 2024, Frontale defeated 2023 J1 League champions, Vissel Kobe, in the 2024 Japanese Super Cup at Japan National Stadium to clinch their third title of the competition.

-On 16 October 2024, it was announced that Toru Oniki would step down as head coach of the club at the end of the season, following the expiration of his contract.
+On 16 October 2024, it was announced that Toru Oniki has stepped down as the head coach of the club at the end of 2024 season, following the expiration of his contract.